 Andalucia is Spain's most populous autonomous community.
 Compared to the rest of Spain, Andalucia has been a traditionally agricultural region, rich in culture and a strong identity.
 Many cultural phenomena that are seen internationally as distinctively Spanish are largely or entirely Andalucian in origin.
 These include flamenco, bullfighting and Hispano-Moorish architectural styles.

 On our arrival in Granada, we will be met by our driver and charter coach and transferred to lunch in one of Granada's beautiful courtyard restaurants.

 This afternoon we tour the fabulous Alhambra Palace.
-Completed towards the end of Muslim rule of Spain in the mid 1300s, the Alhambra is a reflection of the culture of the last centuries of the Muslim rule of southern Spain.
+Completed towards the end of Muslim rule of the Iberian Peninsula in the mid 1300s, the Alhambra is a reflection of the culture of the last centuries of Moorish rule of southern Spain.
 It is a place where artists and intellectuals had taken refuge as the Reconquista by Spanish Christians won battles throughout Andalucia.
 This World Heritage Listed palace and gardens is a testament to Moorish culture in Spain and the skills of Muslim, Jewish, and Christian artisans, craftsmen, and builders of their era.